ogsvilchis/ogsvilchis/README.md

 My work sits at the intersection of **commercial strategy, data analysis, and process optimization**.
 I serve as a bridge between operations and decision-makers — ensuring data is not only collected but acted upon.

-- 📊 Advanced in Excel · Power Pivot · Power Query · DAX
+- 📊 Advanced in Excel · Power Pivot · Power Query
 - 🗄️ Working with T-SQL for business reporting and KPI queries
 - 📈 Building toward Power BI and Python proficiency
 - 🎓 B.A.
 International Business & Trade — EBC